nagilum/mirror/README.md

 A console app to download a local copy of a website.

-The user provides the URL as the only parameter of the app.
+The user provides the URL.
 The program downloads the URL to a local copy, and tries to analyze it for further links to follow on the same domain.
 Rinse and repeat till all links are exhausted.